 The tendon itself with long term repetitive trauma can undergo a degenerative process called tendinosis and in some cases can rupture completely.
 The paratenon often becomes inflamed – a condition called paratenonitis.

 There are many reasons for Achilles tendon problems including training regimes, tight calf muscles, or over-use.
-Abnormal over pronation is sometimes a mechanism for injury, or can delay resolution, due to the ‘whipping’ motion placed on the tendon.
+Hyper-pronation is sometimes a mechanism for injury, or can delay resolution, due to the ‘whipping’ motion placed on the tendon.

 Foot Specialist/Chiropodist assesses and treats the abnormal bio mechanical strain placed upon the tendon, and can utilize electrotherapy such as Ultrasound Therapy or Low Level Laser Therapy in treating Achilles tendon problems.